AnAngryGoose/medialinker/README.md

 `MEDIA_ROOT_HOST` is used to find files on disk. `MEDIA_ROOT_CONTAINER` is written into the symlink targets so they resolve correctly inside Jellyfin/Radarr/Sonarr.

-**NOTE:** you're not running inside Docker, set both to the same value.
+**NOTE:** if you're not running inside Docker, set both to the same value.

 ### 2. TMDB API key (movies script only)